History of Chicago: Major disasters

 The most famous and serious disaster was the Great Chicago Fire of 1871.

 On December 30, 1903, the "absolutely fireproof", five-week-old Iroquois Theater was engulfed by fire.
 The fire lasted less than thirty minutes; 602 people died as a result of being burned, asphyxiated, or trampled.

 The S.S.
 Eastland was a cruise ship based in Chicago and used for tours.
 On July 24, 1915—a calm, sunny day—the ship was taking on passengers when it rolled over while tied to a dock in the Chicago River.
 A total of 844 passengers and crew were killed.
 An investigation found that the Eastland had become too heavy with rescue gear that had been ordered by Congress in the wake of the Titanic disaster.

 On December 1, 1958, the Our Lady of the Angels School Fire occurred in the Humboldt Park area.
 The fire killed 92 students and three nuns; in response, fire safety improvements were made to public and private schools across the United States.

 April 13, 1992, billions of dollars in damage was caused by the Chicago Flood, when a hole was accidentally drilled into the long-abandoned (and mostly forgotten) Chicago Tunnel system, which was still connected to the basements of numerous buildings in the Loop.
 It flooded the central business district with 250 million US gallons (950,000 m3) of water from the Chicago River.

 A major environmental disaster occurred in July 1995, when a week of record high heat and humidity caused 739 heat-related deaths, mostly among isolated elderly poor and others without air conditioning.

+The mayors

+Between 1833 and 1837, Chicago was incorporated as a town and headed by town presidents.
+Since 1837, it has been incorporated as a city and headed by mayors.

+The mayoral term in Chicago was one year from 1837 through 1863, when it was changed to two years.
+In 1907, it was changed again, this time to four years.
+Until 1861, municipal elections were held in March.
+In that year, legislation moved them to April.
+In 1869, however, election day was changed to November, and terms expiring in April of that year were changed.
+In 1875, election day was moved back to April by the city's vote to operate under the Cities and Villages Act of 1872.

+A 1995 Illinois law stipulated that "candidates for mayor ... no longer would run under party labels in Chicago".
+However, Richard M. Daley, Rahm Emanuel, Lori Lightfoot, and Brandon Johnson are known to be Democrats.